Sunset over water

 The community is invited to provide feedback via the details below.

 Customer and stakeholder feedback received will inform the final update to the IWCM.
-The updated IWCM will then be submitted to the Department of Climate Change, Energy, the Environment and Water for concurrence and then made available to the general public on www.essentialwater.com.au.
+The updated IWCM will then be submitted to the NSW Department of Climate Change, Energy, the Environment and Water for approval.
+We will then publish the finalised IWCM Strategy on our website.

 What is Integrated Water Cycle Management?